Sheelagh Campbell Award

 - Applicants should submit for judging ONE research paper they have published based on their PhD research.
 Papers should either be published or in press at the time of submission of the application.

-The applications will be judged by a panel with representatives from the RSC Electrochemistry Group and the Industrial Physical Chemistry Group.
-The panel members are listed below.
+- The applications will be judged by a committee with representatives from the RSC Electrochemistry Group and the Industrial Physical Chemistry Group.

 Sheelagh Campbell Award Winners